ozziest/ozziest.github.io/about.md

 My name is Özgür Adem Işıklı.

 I am a Software Developer who is working as Lead Software Developer at <a href="https://www.bauexperts.de/" target="_blank">Bauexperts</a> remotely.
-I live in Sakarya and I like writing and talking about .Net, JavaScript, Clean Code, Refactoring and DevOps.
+I live in Sakarya (Turkey) and I like writing and talking about .Net, JavaScript, Clean Code, Refactoring and DevOps.

-I am a huge fan of discovering.
+I am a big fan of discovering.
 I have a long list full of with big dreams.
 I am interested as amateur with music, visual arts and literature.

 Please feel free to contact with me about any topic.
 I'll answer your questions as soon as possible.
 My Twitter id is <a href="http://twitter.com/iozguradem" target="_blank">@iozguradem</a>.